 Leveraging the Power of Crowdfunding

 Crowdfunding can be a powerful fundraising tool for companies in various stages of growth.
-By analysing the benefits and costs outlined above in relation to an organization’s growth plan, business leaders can determine how to leverage this modern investment tool.
+By analyzing the benefits and costs outlined above in relation to an organization’s growth plan, business leaders can determine how to leverage this modern investment tool.